 Desi ghee makes for an indispensable part of most Indian households.
-It has been used since ages not only to make our food tastier; but also it has been used for home remedies by our grand ma.
+It has been used for ages not only to make our food tastier but also it has been used for home remedies by our grandma.
 In the Ayurveda wisdom, ghee is considered to be a rejuvenating ingredient that is used to cure most ailments.
 Ghee, an unprocessed fat is a rich source of omega-3 fatty acid along with vitamin-A, which helps to keep your body healthy.
 Its anti-inflammatory properties keep you free from various ailments.

-Generally we have an impression that Ghee is a product of Winter; but, then you might be wrong.
+Generally, we have the impression that Ghee is a product of Winter; but, then you might be wrong.
 Here’s what our experts have to say.

 According to Ayurvedic expert Dr. Dhanvantri Tyagi, “Ghee is loaded with healthy fats, and a human body needs some amount of fats to keep it going.
 This is why we recommend having ghee during hot days.
 Also, since our body gets dry in summer, consumption of ghee will help balance the internal moisture.”

 According to Debjani Banerjee, HOD, Dietetics at PSRI Hospital, “Ghee is highly nutritious and consists of various nutritional benefits.
 It is rich in butyric acid that helps to improve our immune system.
 It also helps keep our body cool.
 I recommend taking half a spoon of ghee daily on an empty stomach in summers.
 This can improve digestive functions by stimulating secretion of gastric acids.”

 As per the book, A Historical Dictionary of Indian Food by K.T.
 Acharya, in Ayurvedic terms, ghee is a ‘sweet food’ – it is strengthening, aids digestion and tempers the over-activity of all the three bodily doshas.